 (4) Subsection (3) does not apply unless the relevant contributor pays to the Fund an amount equal to the amount the contributor would have paid if the contributor had made the contributions referred to in subregulation (3)(c).

-[Section 60E inserted in Gazette 16 February 2001 pp.1021-3.]
+[Section 60E inserted in Gazette 16 Feb 2001 p.
+1021-3.]

 60F.
 Pensioner liable to pay contributions tax may commute part of State share of pension